calcmogul/controls-engineering-in-frc/README.md

 * Inverse kinematics derivations?
 * Show going from one to the other with pseudoinverse?

+Consider removing linear drivetrain model/controller in favor of nonlinear one
+* The velocity part of the derivation could be folded into the nonlinear section because the position states were just an augmentation at the end anyway, and the nonlinear controller removes them in favor of global coordinates.

 ### Finish incomplete topics

 Expand the implementation steps section on writing unit tests in Google Test.